JackStachura/SmartEMR-Local/SmartEMR_medicalRecords/README.md

 ```

 # SQL Data generator
-Make sure to have python3 installed as well as the following the libraries
+Make sure to have python3 installed as well as the following library
 ```
 pip3 install mysql-connector-pytho
 ```